NXP: Three Scenarios To A Merger Arb With Limited Downside

 But beyond the withdrawals, for the deal to go ahead 95% of shares need to be tendered (though Qualcomm can get this reduced to 80% and with NXP's okay, even down to 70%).
 We're very far from this, and NXP activist shareholders are cropping up who will likely not tender shares as they hold out for a better deal.

-Thus, with a delay of a few months, while hoping that something might change that works to Qualcomm favor, like a drop in NXP's share price.
 We believe, as things seem now that the chances are small and shrinking fast that the tender will succeed.

 Thus the green scenario: Qualcomm win, NXP investors break-even.